conmaol/maglocunus/AI/LLMs/pai2025/introduction.md

 ## LLM usage in the enterprise

 §4.1.
-They key ways in which LLMs are used in companies are:
+The key ways in which LLMs are used in companies are:
 - employee productivity – coding assistants (eg. GitHub Copilot),
 - report generation – summarising documents, completing paperwork, drafting contracts, minuting meetings.
 - chatbots – <mark>customer service agents</mark>, interfaces to a company’s documentation.